Orchesella cincta: Distribution

 Orchesella cincta is found in Western Europe and Canada.
 It is known from Norway, Sweden, Switzerland, France, The Netherlands and the British Isles.
 It is one of the most common species in the British Isles where it is known from multiple locations in Scotland, England, Wales and Ireland.
 It is also common on Saint Helena in the mid-Atlantic, having presumably been introduced accidentally with plant material.
 This species lives in soil and among leaf litter in woodland.
 In the laboratory it can be maintained on twigs covered with green algae.

 Ecology

+Orchesella cincta can act both as an herbivore (feeding on live and dead plant tissue, mosses, algae and lichens) and a fungivore/bacterivore.

 Springtails moult throughout their life and in this species, feeding and reproductive instars alternate.
 When circumstances are adverse (dry conditions, low temperatures), the reproductive phases can be postponed until conditions improve, at which time the start of reproductive activity is synchronised across the population; this is a successful strategy, the population surge allowing this species to make the most of the available resources.
 Orchesella cincta has a high metabolic rate and a high fertility rate and is more mobile than many species; it is more likely to spread into new habitats such as the foliage of plants and crevices in trees.